enqueuezero/site/concrete-architecture/opt-for-library-design.md

 ## Further Readings

-This chapter only discussed the library design of ZeroMQ.
+This chapter only discussed the library design part of ZeroMQ.
 If you are interested in learning how various message queue patterns are applied in ZeroMQ, don't miss ZGuide (<https://zguide.zeromq.org>).
-In the article, it even implemented a primary-backup application by using pub-sub model.
+In the article, it even implements a primary-backup application by using pub-sub model.